RASHOMON REVIEW & ANALYSIS

 From the very first scene, the audience is given hints about the confusing nature of the tale, as a woodcutter and a priest appear dumbfounded by the «courtroom» trial they just took part in.
 The woodcutter then continues to tell the entire story from recollection, starting with the discovery of a murdered man.

 Time appears to be a key concept in Rashomon.
-It is never addressed directly, but it fuels the tension throughout the movie.
+It is never addressed directly but fuels the tension throughout the movie.
 Suspense is built by jumping back and forth in time.
 Discussions get heated by different perceptions of time, and timelines offer subjective points of view, which in turn challenge the viewers to take an objective stand.

 The concept of time certainly changed in postwar Japan.
 The modernization of the war-torn country was faster than any upraise in any country in modern times.
 Family life was sacrificed, and leisure time was abolished to the benefit of the «common good».
 The subjective experience of time passing by might very well have appeared as distorted as the timelines in Rashomon.

-The influence of Rashomon …
+The Influence of Rashomon …

 Rashomon's immediate success after winning the Academy Award changed the annals of film history.
 Kurosawa opened the box and changed movie-making trends forever after.
 Toying with timelines rapidly became the pastime of any director seeking to explore the boundaries of the film medium.

-… and Kurosawa's influences
+… and Kurosawa's Influences

 However, let's not forget to give credit where credit is due.
 Kurosawa deserves accolades for bringing international attention to the above-mentioned film techniques, but he also openly acknowledged his influences.